pistacheio/pistache/README.md

 ### Meson

-To use with Meson, you just need to add `dependency('pistache')` as a dependency for your executable.
-If you have this repository as a submodule in the `subprojects` directory of your project, Meson will automatically build the library from source if it is not installed on the system.
+To use with Meson, you just need to add `dependency('libpistache')` as a dependency for your executable.

 ```meson
 project(